4 Effective Exercises For Using Role-Playing As A Sales Training Tool

 10. De-brief and give actionable takeaways

-It’s all well and good spending a couple of hours per week dedicated to sales role-playing with your team.
+It’s all well and good to spend a couple of hours per week dedicated to sales role-playing with your team.
 However, they need actionable takeaways at the end of every exercise.
-Otherwise, they may not retain what they learnt, and most importantly, you won’t be able to track their progress for future sales role-play sessions.
+Otherwise, they may not retain what they learned, and most importantly, you won’t be able to track their progress for future sales role-play sessions.

 Sales Role-Play Assessment Framework